 The major in the study of religions allows a detailed study of three areas, chosen from:

-The course also covers a range of approaches (history, sociology of religions, anthropology of religions, psychology of religions and religions in migration), the languages associated with the areas studied, and historiography, concepts and methods.
+The course also covers a range of approaches (history, sociology of religions, anthropology of religions, psychology of religions and religions and migrations in the social sciences), the languages associated with the areas studied, and historiography, concepts and methods.

 Minor: 1 from the list below: